arnholm/tvcec/README.md

 # rpi-cec
-Control TV from Raspberry PI, assuming you are using a TV with 2 HDMI input sources and *not* using an antenna connectio.
+Control TV from Raspberry PI, assuming you are using a TV with 2 HDMI input sources and *not* using an antenna connection.
 For example

     HDMI 1 = Chromecast
     HDMI 2 = Raspberry PI